IEC of Oregon members get FREE assistance from HR Answers

 HR Answers Advantage Plan

 We’ve partnered with HR Answers to provide our members with FREE unlimited access to HR Consultants available to discuss any HR or employee related problem.
+To see a list of all the services under this program click HERE.

 Training the Next Generation and Developing Careers